shaxa484/CodePad/README.md

 # CodePad

-CodePad is a 6 key macropad with a rotary encoder, and an OLED Display.
+CodePad is a 6 key macropad with a rotary encoder, and an OLED Display made for helping me while coding.
 It uses QMK firmware.

 ## Features:
 - Dual layer plastic case.